AnnaHartl/Project_Fashion-Website/projectProposal.md

 *	Finishing on time
   To guarantee that, we are making to-do list and breaking down our goals.

+##Interactive Features
+#Surveys
+On controversial topics we want to get our audience involved and ask them about their opinion with surveys.
+We want to present the result of the surveys as a graph.
+Maps
+Having a map with dotes to click on that opens up information or articles related to that region.
+The users decide what they want to see.

+#Click – On pictures
+Such as pictures of clothes when you click on them you get to the online shop.
+Similar to Maps.
+Or pictures that lead you to another article.

+#Comments
+Including comments on every article, we want to give our users the opportunity to have a voice on our website.
+They will be at the bottom of the page with a like function and an answer function.

 ## Conclusion
 I’m excited to be working on such a big project.
 It is the biggest project we’ve ever made.
 Last year we already made a project, but it was for just four weeks it is different to stay on a project for a whole year.
 It is a great opportunity to learn how to plan and structure bigger projects such as this.
 I think it will help us tremendously in the future.
 I hope we are achieving our goals and at the end gaining even more passion for building websites.